-We have often been asked which diffuser is the best; but with so many different types of diffusers available (each with their benefits and downsides), the best answer we can give is—it depends on what you like in a diffuser.
+We have often been asked which diffuser is the best; but with so many different types of diffusers available (each with its benefits and downsides), the best answer we can give is this: It depends on what you like in a diffuser.
 There are many different diffusers on the market today, so it is important to know the differences so you can choose one that will work best for you.

-There are four different kinds of diffusers on the market today: nebulizing diffusers, ultrasonic or humidifying diffusers, evaporative diffusers, and heat diffusers.
-Let’s discuss what each of these diffusers is along with the benefits and downsides of each.
+There are 4 different kinds of diffusers on the market today: nebulizing diffusers, ultrasonic or humidifying diffusers, evaporative diffusers, and heat diffusers.
+Let’s discuss what each of these diffusers is, along with the benefits and downsides of each.

 - Quickly saturate the air with oil.
 With a constant air supply source, this type of diffusion can quickly put a large amount of oil into the air.

-- Diffuses whole oil = best for therapeutic use.
+- Best for therapeutic use.
 Because this type of diffusion works to put the whole oil into the air in the form of tiny droplets, it is often considered the best type of diffusion for the therapeutic use of essential oils.

-- Typically louder diffusers.
+- Typically louder.
 Since nebulizing diffusers work so powerfully, they generally run at a higher sound level than other diffusers.

 - Use a lot of oil.
 Because nebulizing diffusers quickly saturate the air with essential oils, they tend to use oil at a higher rate than any other type of diffuser.

-For those who want to be able to quickly saturate the air in a room with the whole oil, this system just can’t be beaten!
+For those who want to be able to quickly saturate the air in a room with the whole oil, this system just can’t be beat!